History of Karachi: Post-Independence (1947 CE – present)

-Pakistan's capital (1947–1958)
+Pakistan's capital (1947–1959)

-Karachi was chosen as the capital city of Pakistan.
-After the independence of Pakistan, the city population increased dramatically when hundreds of thousands of Muslim refugees from India fleeing from anti-Muslim pogroms and from other parts of South Asia came to settle in Karachi.
+Karachi became Pakistan's capital in 1947; by 1951, the population was 1.1 million.
+Although the capital shifted to Islamabad in 1959, Karachi continued to grow as Muslim refugees from India fleeing from anti-Muslim pogroms and other parts of South Asia came to settle in Karachi.
 As a consequence, the demographics of the city also changed drastically.
 The Government of Pakistan through Public Works Department bought land to settle the Muslim refugees.
-However, it still maintained a great cultural diversity as its new inhabitants arrived from the different parts of the South Asia.
-In 1959, the capital of Pakistan was shifted from Karachi to Islamabad.
-Karachi remained a federal territory and became the capital of Sindh in 1970 by general Yahya khan.